 Pinpointing the actual, original intent of creator Dan Curtis seems, well, shadowy.
 The show’s initial story bible made no mention of supernatural elements, despite the fact the show become known almost exclusively for Frid’s vampire Barnabas.
 Initially not meant to be a reoccurring character, Barnabas Collins was introduced in episode 211.
 That’s right, 211 episodes into the show, the person we consider to be the main character finally arrived.
 The previous episode, 210, foreshadows what is about to happen by having Willie Loomis very interested in the portrait of the long-dead Barnabas, hanging up in Collinwood.
 Willie is a con artist hanging around Collinsport initially to attempt to blackmail Elizabeth Collins Stoddard, the matriarch of the family.
 Willie eventually digs up the coffin containing Barnabas at the end of episode 210, and starting with episode 211, the show would never be the same.
 (Incidentally, James Hall played Willie through episode 205, but then by John Karlen from episode 206 all the way through episode 1106.
 Weird, when one considers how pivotal the character was!)

 After Barnabas Collins, a good deal of the storylines deal with him and his friendship with Victoria Winters, who in some ways is the other main character of Dark Shadows.
 When the show began being filmed in color, instead of black and white, a totally awesome plotline was introduced which depicted Victoria traveling back in time to 1795 as the result of séance.
 After this occurs, much of the continuity of Collins family history appears to be contradicted, though some fans speculate this is actually an alternate timeline.
-The paradoxes here is why didn’t Barnabas recognize Victoria when he first showed up in episode 211?
+The paradox: why didn’t Barnabas recognize Victoria when he first showed up in episode 211?
 Maybe it’s an alternate universe, or maybe it’s just television.
 Either way, Victoria was eventually jailed for witchcraft despite 1795 Barnabas attempting to cover for her!
 There’s a lot of back and forth in these stories, though poor Victoria eventually is forced to jump to her death off the cliffs of Widow’s Hill while living in the past.
 By this time though, Victoria Winters had been played by three actresses: Alexandra Moltke, Besty Durkin, and Carolyn Groves.

 There are various other time-travel stories, including one in which Barnabas Collins travels back in time to the period in which he is chained in his coffin.
 During the 19th century, in his original timeline, Banabus was locked up and buried in the ground.
 When he first emerges, he tells the Collins family he is a long-lost relative of the dead Barnabas Collins, making the secret of his vampirism a long-running plot point throughout the series.
 Though Dark Shadows was canceled before it could conclude all of it’s storylines, one of the writers, Sam Hall, revealed in a TV Guide interview that the finale would have included a storyline in which Barnabas permanently ceases to be a vampire.